|

 Who is Phil Johnson?

-Only a handful of readers will immediately grasp the magnitude of the above statement.
+Only a handful of readers will immediately grasp the significance or magnitude of the above statement.
 For years, John MacArthur has outwardly expressed agreement with 'non-leaky' dispensationalism by signing the Doctrinal Statement of the IFCA (Independent Fundamental Churches of America), while apparently concealing his objections and disagreement with its clear (see Item #8) so-called "soteriological innovations."
 Why the prevarication?
 Why did John MacArthur mislead the membership of the IFCA by not divulging his "classic Reformed" soteriology?
-And why has he and Phil become so vicious toward Miles Stanford and his effort to make this fact (which Phil acknowledges is true) known to the IFCA membership?
+And why have he and Phil become so vicious toward Miles Stanford and his effort to make this fact (which Phil acknowledges is true) known to the IFCA membership?
 More than a few readers have seen through Phil Johnson.
 He has caustically criticized Miles Stanford for being a "self-appointed guardian of dispensational truth, known for his exposés of just about every well-known evangelical leader."
 But what of the nature of Phil's web sites?
-Is Phil not acting as some form of "guardian" in providing readers with exposés--nearly 200+ critiques on just about every religious group and individual on the Christian spectrum?
+Is there not some contradiction, some extreme hypocrisy here?
+Is not Phil acting as an identical "guardian" in providing readers with exposés--nearly 200+ critiques on just about every religious group and individual on the Christian spectrum?
 Further, search high or low and you will not find any mention or reference to his own "appointment" to exercise such judgment.
-Is not Phil Johnson's criticism of Miles Stanford hypocritical?
+Is not Phil Johnson's criticism of Miles Stanford blatantly hypocritical?
 Consider Phil's statement in early 2006.

-Phil Johnson appears irritated by the fact that during the '90s, Miles Stanford produced several exposés on the doctrinal drift and errors of John MacArthur-- errors which were found and carefully documented within the various editions of MacArthur's major books and tapes.
-While John MacArthur probably approved each of his book releases, Phil Johnson shares the blame or praise, depending upon how one views Reformation theology.
-In January 1996, several of Stanford's reviews were compiled into a 100 (8½" x 11") page book entitled MacARTHURISM.
-Here is the text of Phil's most recent comments regarding Miles Stanford.
+Phil Johnson appears irritated by the fact that during the decade of the 1990s, Miles Stanford produced several exposés on the doctrinal drift and perceived errors of John MacArthur--aberrations which were identified and carefully documented within the various editions of MacArthur's major books and tapes.
+While John MacArthur probably approved each of his book releases, Phil Johnson shares both blame or praise, depending upon how one views covenant theology.
+In January 1996, several of Stanford's polemic reviews were compiled into a 100 (8½" x 11") page book entitled MacARTHURISM.
+Here is the text of Phil's most recent and tempered comments regarding Miles Stanford.

 "Now, what is a proper dispensational viewpoint?
 I’ll put it to you very simply.
 The whole of my dispensationalism can be stated in one sentence: it is a distinction between the Church and Israel.
 Period.
 That is it.
 That’s really all you need.
 "I began to be exposed to reading among more Reformed theologians, and found myself drawn toward carefully examining the scripture.
 And over the years of exegeting the scripture (now 25 years here), it has again yielded to me a Reformed theology.
 "I have been perhaps aptly designated as a leaky dispensationalist.
 Or, the Reformed people who want to claim me as Reformed, say I’m Reformed, but confused.
 "I don't want to say any more than that about dispensationalism.
 I don't believe there are two different kinds of salvation.
 I don't believe there are two different covenants.
 I don't believe there is a difference between the kingdom of God and the kingdom of heaven.
 I don't believe the Sermon of the Mount is for some future age.
 I don't believe that you can hack up New Testament books--some for the Jews and some for the Church.
 I think that the only thing the Bible really holds up in that kind of system is that there is a future for Israel, and that's an exegetical issue."
 From John MacArthur's Q&A regarding Dispensationalism. |